Implementing the Unit of Work Pattern in Golang using Context Propagation

 Before implementing the Unit of Work via Context, consider these trade-offs:

-| Pros | Cons |
+Pros Cons

-| We have a nice abstraction over atomic operations, and the closure makes it easy to visually group code that happens together atomically. | Magic context variables can sometimes make debugging slightly more opaque if a context drops its values. |
+Visual Grouping: We have a nice abstraction over atomic operations, making it easy to see what blocks of code are grouped together atomically.
+Magic Contexts: Using context.Context to transport database connections can sometimes make debugging slightly more opaque.

-| Solves Nested Transactions: Creating savepoints dynamically protects against deadlocks and partial commits when composing multiple service functions together. | You still have to think quite carefully about multithreading and passing contexts across goroutines. |
+Solves Nested Transactions: Creating savepoints dynamically protects against deadlocks and partial commits when composing multiple service functions together.
+Concurrency: You still have to think quite carefully about multithreading and passing contexts across goroutines.

-| It helps to enforce the consistency of our domain model. | The standard library or ORM might already have good enough abstractions for smaller apps. |
+Centralized API: By forcing the repository to go through uow.Executor(ctx), we ensure strict access control to our persistent storage.
+The standard library or ORM might already have good enough abstractions for smaller apps.

 Ultimately, the UoW pattern aligns perfectly with the dependency inversion principle: our service layer depends on a thin abstraction, and we attach concrete implementations at the outside edge of the system.
 By leveraging Go’s context.Context and pgx savepoints, we’ve built a robust, scalable, and fail-safe architecture.